Help get yourself started with Linux operating systems with this handy guide on Linux commands.

 useradd [OPTIONS] [USERNAME]

-You will need to have superuser rights or logged in as root for this to work.
+You will need to have superuser rights or be the root user for this to work.

 userdel [OPTIONS] [USERNAME]

-It’s also extremely important to note that it will also delete all the associated files to do with that user.
+It is also extremely important to note that it will also delete all the associated files with that user.

-deluser might be a better alternative as it won’t remove the home directory unless you use the
+deluser might be a better alternative as it will not remove the home directory unless you use the

 userdel gus deluser gus